yanchun628/Logseq/pages/MeetingWIthTommy.md

 	- Alias expiration
 		- We have noticed that dozens of graders' Alias will expire next month.
 		- As far as I know, the FTE manager will receive an extension request a month before
-	- The first week of February is the Chinese New Year holiday -
+	- The first week of February is the Chinese New Year holiday.
+		- Many graders in China team will be out of office and spending the holidays with their families -